Prepaid College Plans by State: What Does Each State Offer?

 The Takeaway

 The thought of large student debt scares off many who would otherwise attend a college or university.
 But with some strategic and long-term planning, college can fit in the budget.
 You can mix and match approaches to find what works for you.
-For example, you could combine a prepaid tuition plan with a no-fee student loan to pay for college.
+For example, you could combine a prepaid tuition plan with a private student loan to pay for college.
 No matter what you ultimately choose, it will help to start planning well in advance.

 Photo credit: iStock/dangrytsku